OSU-BMBL/ssread/static/docs/faq.md

 # FAQ

 This list of questions is not exhaustive.
-If you have any other questions please email any authors on the [Contact](https://bmblx.bmi.osumc.edu/ssread/help/contact) page.
+If you have any other questions please email any authors on the [Contact](https://bmblx.bmi.osumc.edu/scread/help/contact) page.

-## How to cite ssREAD?
+## How to cite scREAD?

-ssREAD is still under review.
+scREAD is still under review.

 ## What is Alzheimer's disease?